sliit-foss/bashaway-backend/README.md

 <br/>

 Bashaway is a competitive coding event where the participants must automate a given task using scripting.
 The maximum allowed group size is 4 and the primary language to be used is Bash.
-Certain other languages may be permitted depended upon the context of the question.
+Certain other languages may be permitted depended upon the context of the challenge.

 ## API Documentation